yaahc/rustconf/error-handling-isnt-all-about-errors.md

    2: <font color="#F15D22">custom_section::read_config</font>
       at <font color="#75507B">examples/custom_section.rs</font>:<font color="#75507B">63</font></pre>

+Notes: We can add custom sections, here you can see I've added the section for Stderr

-Notes: We will dig into this example more later...
+Next slide: We will dig into this example more later...

 ---